maxgohren/ESPip-Boy/devlogs/October2025-DeepDives.md

+# October  2 2025 - Thursday 11:44 PM
+I spent the night tonight writing a WAV File decoder.
+I read the [1991 specification](https://www.aelius.com/njh/wavemetatools/doc/riffmci.pdf) by IBM and Microsoft, and got confused so I consulted the wikipedia page which helped a lot in describing the actual byte counts of the fields in the header (I got stuck on the omitted chunkSizes in the weird description format used in the official spec.).

+I was able to successfully decode ALL BUT the data size of my recording from my ESPip-Boy microphone.
+I am still not sure why the data size is returned as a zero.
+My code is dead simple, but alas, the bug is invisible to me.

+I am super proud of myself for allowing my curiosity to take me to the real documents that outline this technology.
+I am very happy to not need to rely on generative AI to solve these problems for me, when the information to solve the problem yourself is so readily available.

+I can't describe the joy of writing a simple C program to load a WAV file and print the first four bytes and seeing the 'RIFF' pop up in the console.
+It feels like my first "Hello World" all over again!

 # October  1 2025 - Wednesday  9:37 PM
 It's the first of October!
 Today is the day that I've learned an important part of embedded software engineering (and really all software engineering).
 Domain